PhillyElections/pv-machine-inspector-signup/README.md

 ### Installation

--Upload `pv-machine-inspector-signup` directory to the `/wp-content/plugins/` directory -Activate the plugin through the 'Plugins' menu in WordPress
+- Upload `pv-machine-inspector-signup` directory to the `/wp-content/plugins/` directory
+- Activate the plugin through the 'Plugins' menu in WordPress

 ### Requires